-MetLife Inc. (MET), the largest U.S. life insurer, fell the most in two months after fourth-quarter profit declined 87 percent on costs tied to lower interest rates and annuities.
+MetLife Inc. (MET:US), the largest U.S. life insurer, fell the most in two months after fourth-quarter profit declined 87 percent on costs tied to lower interest rates and annuities.

 Operating return on equity was 11.3 percent for the year, New York-based MetLife said yesterday in a statement, and the firm projects a return between 12 and 14 percent by 2016.
 MetLife’s 2013 projection doesn’t include buybacks since it can’t be sure of winning regulators’ approval, even as the firm looks to divest its bank, the company said in December.
 Chief Executive Officer Steve Kandarian, 60, declined to provide further guidance on share buybacks, which can help boost a company’s return on equity, in an earnings call today.